dbieber/davidbieber.com/hugo/content/snippets/2020-12-27-even-faster-snippet-publishing-from-roam.md

 The final step, deploying, still waits for a manual message to Bieber Bot to give the OK before proceeding.

-The total latency from writing to publication is:
+The total latency from writing to publication is now just 90 seconds.